PalFed/Auto-W3C-Validator/readme.md

 There are instructions on how to do this in many places on the web, you can also [use the instructions that I wrote](https://www.palfed.com/tech-tips/html5-validator) while I was creating the tool.

-Once you have the W3C validator installed locally, copy the `validator.config.sample.php` file to `validator.config.php` and update it with the details for your installation.
+Once you have the W3C validator installed locally, copy the `src/validator.config.sample.php` file to `src/validator.config.php` and update it with the details for your installation.
+You will need all the files in the src folder to make it work.
+The files in the root folder are for the demo page only.

 On any page that you would like checked, simply include `src/validator.css` in your (development) CSS and add